About Akina Mama wa Afrika

-We envision a world in which African women are politically, economically and socially autonomous and are champions of change in their lives and society.
+We envision a world in which African women and gender-expansive persons are politically, economically and socially autonomous and are champions of change in their lives and society.

-To strengthen the individual and collective leadership of African women, forming strategic partnerships, to tackle patriarchy and attain gender equality and women’s empowerment for a just and secure Africa.
+To strengthen the individual and collective leadership of African women and gender-expansive persons, forming strategic partnerships, to tackle patriarchy and attain gender equality and women’s empowerment for a just and secure Africa.
+Our approach to organizing and advocacy is intrinsically informed by an intersectional lens.

 - Our work is rooted in and guided by the Charter of Feminist Principles for African Feminists.